Abigailsackey/Time-Tracker-Project/README.md

 COntains a list of the column headings for the data collected

 #writer.writerow
-Will update the spreadsheet with the date and time on your laptop when ever the progrm is run to calculate the working time.
+Will update the spreadsheet with the date and time on your laptop when ever the program is run to calculate the working time.

 Contributors